Paraiso (Smokey Mountain album): Background

 Having to choose between formal schooling and a "two-year, two album" contract for release in Europe and the United States, original band members Tony Lambino and Jeffrey Hidalgo left the group, while Geneva Cruz pursued a solo career and released her first solo album "I Like You".
 The popularity of the group already reached its peak at the time of the departure of the group's three members.
 Because of this, Ryan Cayabyab—who formed, directed and conducted the group—held auditions to find new members to fill in the void of the three founding members who left the group.
 Cayabyab, then, reformed the group with remaining original member James Coronel, and three new members Shar Santos, Chedi Vergara, and Jayson Angangan.
 The second batch of the group were the ones who recorded the second album.

 Composition

-"Da Coconut Nut" is described as a funny song with a "tropical" mood that Cayabyab wrote for Smokey Mountain, where he allowed himself to have fun, writing the song.
+"Da Coconut Nut" is described as a novelty song with a "tropical" mood that Cayabyab wrote for Smokey Mountain, where he allowed himself to have fun, writing the song.
 The song talks about the benefits of the coconut tree.
 The title track "Paraiso" is, ironic to its title, about a degrading environment filled with garbage and smog.
 Because of the commercial and critical success of the first batch's single "Kailan" which was led by Cruz, the second batch recorded a Boy's version of the song and released it as a single.